price-jmp/credit-risk-classification/Credit_Risk/Analysis_Report.md

 After scaling, the data was split into training and test data subsets with a sample size of 25%.
 Splitting data helps reduce bias in the  model by using data the machine hasn't already seen during training.
 The model is first trained on the training subset and then, once trained, it's tested using the test subset.

 ## Results
-The test results were summerized using a confusion matrix and classification report.
+The test results were summarized using a confusion matrix and classification report.
 The confusion matrix showed 18669 true positives and 14 false positives, and 90 false negatives and 611 true negatives.

 ![alt text](image-3.png)